christine-gk416/lincoln-highway-road-trip/README.md

 - [Popper](https://popper.js.org/)
     - The navigation bar also uses **Popper**.

-- Ajax
-    - This was also used for the navigation bar.

 - [Google Maps JS API](https://developers.google.com/maps/documentation/javascript/overview)
   - The map was created from this custom **Google Maps API** and the atlas style used for the map colouring comes from their built-in map style options and a unique map style ID.